 Teams of two students will complete each lab as a unit.
-Keep a notebook for the lab.
-Write all background preparation in your notebook.
 Team members must be active in all phases of the lab.
 Inactive team member can be removed at the discretion of other team member or the instructor.
 Inactivity of team members should be brought to the attention of the instructor.
 Each team is to turn in one lab report at the beginning of the next lab session.